Skip to Main Content

 Call for Nominations

-Are you interested in serving on OPPI Council or becoming the Chair of the Complaints Committee or the Discipline Committee?
+Are you interested in serving on OPPI Council?

 The Governance & Nominating Committee works diligently to ensure that there is diversity in every way possible including demographics, sector, practice area, and geographic location